Don’t feel guilty when you don’t have a sale

 Use Black Friday as an opportunity.
 There are ways to build better relationships with your followers and customers on Black Friday.
 Here are a few ideas:

 - Bundle some of your best blogs, freebie offers, or low-cost eBooks into one neat and tidy package and give or sell it to your followers.
-If you offer this for free, you can also use it as a list builder.
+You can also use this as a list builder if you offer it for free.
 Yes, some people may have seen some of the content before, but not in one cohesive place.
 It will build goodwill for you and your brand and create sales soon.

 - Are you creative?
-Go to Canva and make a journal or planner with graphics related to your brand and give it free for new subscribers, clients, followers – anyone who is in your circle as well as those you want to be part of your tribe.
+Go to Canva and make a journal or planner with graphics related to your brand and give it free for new subscribers, clients, followers – anyone in your circle and those you want to be part of your tribe.

 - If you provide coaching or therapeutic services, create a gift card with a slight discount for a package of hours or services.
 Create a marketing promo for your current customers to buy for themselves and one for people to give as a gift.
 Try to have a variety of $$$ value so it fits any pocketbook.